BellaMoonaria/Moon-Development/terms-of-service.md

 People may get in contact through e-mail at bella.moonaria@gmail.com.
 Other ways of support may be provided but aren't guaranteed.

+These terms of use were created using [Termly's Terms and Conditions Generator](https://termly.io/products/terms-and-conditions-generator/).

 # Privacy Policy